Town of Cary

 Riggsbee Farm Watermain Project

-Overview: This project includes the design and construction of approximately 350 feet of 8-inch watermain that will connect the 12-inch main along Louis Stephens Drive to the 8-inch main along Riggsbee Farm Drive.
-The Riggsbee Farm neighborhood is currently served by a single connection to the watermain along Davis Drive, this project will improve system redundancy by providing a secondary water feed for the neighborhood
+Overview: This project includes the design and construction of a secondary water connection for the Riggsbee Farm neighborhood.
+This neighborhood is currently served by a single connection to the watermain along Davis Drive, this project will improve system redundancy by adding a second water connection for the neighborhood.

 Contact